its-tushar-bit/sonatype-firewall-extension/doc/adr/0010-adopt-api-versioning-strategy-ACCEPTED.md

  * Deprecated fields in DTO's will need to stay in the code as long as there is support for the version of the API that they were last supported in
  * Integrations will need to adopt the use of the Sonatype-Version header
  * Existing integrations without knowledge of the proposed versioning strategy will need to have sane and default behavior such that future version don't retroactively cause breakages
+ * Standardizing around a common base path for all new APIs will establish a consistent URL path.
+The common `/api/v2` path must be used for all new API resources.

+## Changelog
+ * Adds clarification to use `/api/v2` as the default base path for all new resources